ashishtele/ashishtele.github.io/_posts/2022-03-05-End_to_End_ML_Courses.md

 MLOps roundup is a monthly newsletter that brings together the best articles, news, and papers about ML resources.
 It is curated by [Nihit Desai](https://twitter.com/nihit_desai) and [Rishabh Bhargava](https://twitter.com/rish_bhargava).
 I always found it a very informative and common placeholder for all the MLOps news and advancement.
 At the time of writing this part of the blog, there are 30 newsletters filled with a ton of information.
 It is a treat for an MLops nerd!

 ## [University of Cincinnati Business Analytics Course](http://uc-r.github.io/predictive)

+If you are a R nerd and looking for a quality course in machine learning, [UC R Programming](https://twitter.com/LindnerCollege) is the place.
+It has great explanations about all basic algorithms such as Linear Regression, Naive Bayes, Random Forest etc. [Preparing for Regression Problems](http://uc-r.github.io/regression_preparation) introduces crisp concepts necessary for any type of supervised machine learning model.